micro/services/file/README.md

-Store, list and retrieve text file
+Store, list and retrieve text files

 # File Service

-Save, list and retrieve text file by project and path.
+Save, list and retrieve text files by project and path.